Rezzt-93/-data-analytics-portfolio-projects/sql/NBA exploration/README.md

 - The dataset covers the 1996-97 through 2022-23 seasons and does not represent the complete history of the NBA.
 - Player statistics are recorded as season-level averages rather than game-level results.
-- Career scoring averages were calculated by averaging the available season-level values and were not weighted by games played.
+- The `country` column follows the classifications provided in the source dataset.
-- The `country` column reflects the country assigned to each player in the source dataset.
+- Draft position and scoring performance may be related, but this descriptive analysis does not establish a causal relationship.
-- College comparisons describe patterns in the available data and should not be interpreted as evidence that a college directly influenced later NBA performance.
+- A generated `player_id` based on player name, college, and draft year was used during the original analysis.
-- Draft position and scoring results may be related, but this descriptive analysis does not establish a causal relationship.
+- College names were not standardized in the source data.
+College-level results were therefore excluded from the main findings.
-- Players were identified using a generated `player_id` based on player name, college, and draft year.
+- Career-level scoring rankings dependent on the generated identifier were excluded from the main findings.

 # Data Source